 - The area has ski lift operations, year-round recreational facilities and commercial overnight accommodations, or

 - A person has entered into an agreement with the provincial government to develop ski lift operations, year-round recreational facilities and commercial overnight accommodation on provincial Crown land.

 The following steps are needed to establish a resort association:

 - Establishment of the resort promotion area must be approved by resolutions by the local government in which the resort area is located (a resort promotion area will include all properties likely to be part of future resort development);

 - A petition process demonstrating support of at least 50 percent of the property owners representing at least 50 percent of the net taxable assessed value of the lands within the resort area; and

-- Approval from the Minister of Municipal Affairs and Housing.
+- Approval from the Minister of Municipal Affairs.

 Support of Resort Property Owners